WipadaChan/pbi_demo_repo/04_PowerBI_REST_API/README.md

 ## Step:
 ### 1. Get Authentication Token
-As App register use for calling Power BI REST API has delegate permission, so it require username and password for your Azure AD account.
+As App register used for calling Power BI REST API has delegate permission, so it require username and password for your Azure AD account.
 Becareful not to storing your password here.

 ```python